 Prof Victoria Traynor (SMAH) is from the Faculty of Science, Medicine and Health and is the program lead for multi-disciplinary postgraduate studies in aged and dementia care.

 Nadine Veerhuis (SMAH) is a research assistant in the Faculty of Science, Medicine and Health and will undertake the majority of the data collection and analysis.

 S/Prof Melanie Randle (BAL) is a Professor of Marketing within the School of Management and Marketing, in the Faculty of Business and Law.
 She will contribute to the research design, specifically drawing on the social marketing strategies.

 Prof Gordon Waitt (ASSH), and Dr Theresa Harada (ASSH) from the Faculty of the Arts, Social Sciences and Humanities, will use innovative qualitative methods, including observing commuting in cars and on public transport, using videos and field-notes to inform the research design.

-Jo Stirling (BAL) from School of the Arts, English and Media will develop strategic marketing messages as part of the campaign.
+Jo Stirling (ASSH) from School of the Arts, English and Media will develop strategic marketing messages as part of the campaign.

 This project is working towards the UN Sustainable Development Goals: